ovh/docs/pages/bare_metal_cloud/dedicated_servers/api-os-installation/guide.en-gb.md

 `customizations` contains a hash with the answers to the OS-specific questions: hash key is the `name` of the question and its value is the answer to that question, in the requested `type`.

-`storage` contains customization related to disks & hardware RAID, partitions, software RAID, LVM, ZFS, etc. See [OVHcloud API & Partitioning](/pages/bare_metal_cloud/dedicated_servers/partitioning_ovh) for more details.
+`storage` contains customization related to disks & hardware RAID, partitions, software RAID, LVM, ZFS, etc. See [OVHcloud API and Storage](/pages/bare_metal_cloud/dedicated_servers/partitioning_ovh) for more details.

 #### Linux payload example